thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 ### Continuous Testing

 Following the principle of [*Building Quality In*](#build-quality-in), testing has to be an integral part of the delivery process.
 We test at all stages of the value stream.
-This requires a multifaceted testing strategy, automated as well as manual.
+This requires a multifaceted testing strategy that should be both automated and manual.

 ![Continuous Testing](/images/what-is-continuous-delivery/continuous-testing.jpg)